LegionC/LegionC/README.md

 - 👋 Hi, I’m @LegionC
 - 👀 I’m new in routing & switching.
-- 🌱 I’m currently learning python, routing & switching.
+- 🌱 I’m trying to pass the HCIE in Datacom.
+Still knows nothing about the lab exams.
 - 📫 How to reach me shangpojia@gmail.com

 <!---